Holographic massive plasma state in Friedman Universe: cosmological fine-tuning and coincidence problems: Cosmological CDM model

 In Ref.~\cite{Xue2023a}, we study the reheating when the dark energy $\rho_{_\Lambda}$ decreases, $\rho^H_{_M}$ and $\rho_{_M}$ increase.
-The competition between the Hubble function $H$, the rates $\Gamma_M$ and $\Gamma_M^{^{\rm de}}$ play an important role in cosmic rate equations (\ref{rateeqd}) and (\ref{rateeqr}).
+The competition between the Hubble function $H$, the massive pair plasma variation rate $\Gamma_M$ (\ref{prate}) and massive pairs' decay rate $\Gamma_M^{^{\rm de}}$ play an important role in cosmic rate equations (\ref{rateeqd}) and (\ref{rateeqr}).
 First, it appears the ${\mathcal M}$-episode of massive pair domination when $\Gamma_M > H>\Gamma_M^{^{\rm de}}$.
 Then it proceeds to the ${\mathcal R}$-episode of radiation domination when $\Gamma_M^{^{\rm de}}> H>\Gamma_M$.
-The rate equation (\ref{rateeqr}) becomes a reheating equation for $\Gamma_M^{^{\rm de}}>\Gamma_M$.
-Unstable pairs decay to light particles and the radiation energy $\rho_{_R}$ increases, leading to reheating.
-We estimated the mass parameter $\hat m\gtrsim 20m_{\rm pl}$ and obtained results agree with observations.
+The cosmic rate equation (\ref{rateeqr}) becomes a reheating equation for $\Gamma_M^{^{\rm de}}>\Gamma_M$.
+Unstable pairs decay to light particles, and the radiation energy $\rho_{_R}$ increases, leading to reheating.
+In the reheating epoch, we fix the effective value of mass parameter $m_{\rm eff}=\hat m\gtrsim 20 ~m_{\rm pl}$ and obtained results agree with observations.
 Stable massive particles remain as cold dark matter particles \footnote{There, the strongly coupled case $\Gamma_M/H \gg 1$ is assumed in the preliminary study of cold dark matter abundance $\Omega_M$ evolution.
 We realise it should be the weakly coupled case $\Gamma_M/H < 1$ after studying the $\Omega_M$ evolution in this article.}.
 The detailed discussions are in Secs.~7.2-7.3 of Ref.~\cite{Xue2023a}.

 \comment{In Ref.~\cite{Xue2020b}, we discuss particle and antiparticle densities perturbations in the massive pair plasma that form the acoustic waves of particle-antiparticle symmetric and asymmetric densities in the ${\mathcal M}$-episode.
 Comparing their wavelength with the horizon size, we show the asymmetry of massive particles and antiparticles due to the superhorizon crossing.
 It leads to baryogenesis and magnetogenesis, and the obtained baryon number-to-entropy ratio and primordial magnetic field upper and lower limits agree with observations.
 Moreover, we study the physically interested perturbation modes that represent dark-matter acoustic waves.
 These modes exited from the horizon and returned to the horizon after the recombination.
 Thus, they possibly imprint on the matter power spectrum at large length scales.
 They have physical influences on the formation of large-scale structures and galaxies. }